FHantke/brave-browser-wiki/Custom-Headers.md

 ## X-Brave-Partner

-The latest list can always be found at <https://laptop-updates.brave.com/promo/custom-headers>.
+The latest list used to be found at <https://laptop-updates.brave.com/promo/custom-headers>, but that has now moved to a static list in <https://github.com/brave/brave-core/blob/master/components/brave_referrals/browser/brave_referrals_service.cc>.

 | **Site**        | Header | Reason  |
 | ----------------| -------| ------- |